 - Classifies leases as finance or operating

 The ideal solution will also seamlessly fit into NetSuite to integrate with your company’s chart of accounts, currencies, vendors, departments, classes, and locations; and even issue payments directly to the lessor.

 You should consider the size of your solution provider too.
 You need a team with the size and expertise to assist you through the transition and beyond – keeping up with any updates to the standards, as well as being able to provide you and other customers with the support you need.
-To be extra sure, look for 3rd party validation such as a SOC or AUP report from a big four firm, strong reviews from accountants, and a large, stable existing customer base.
+To be extra sure, look for 3rd party validation such as a SOC from a big four firm, strong reviews from accountants, and a large, stable existing customer base.